 Hi Erik, could you tell us a little about yourself and what DFP does?

 Sure!
 I’m a farmer boy from Sweden who was lucky enough to go out on a never-ending international adventure which I’m living every day.
 From the farm, I went to King’s College London, then worked in Malaysia, Switzerland and Singapore, learning loads and working with incredible people along the way.
 Winning a scholarship to Oxford for my master’s degree allowed me to put my savings to work at building a startup instead of paying for tuition fees.

 The problem we address at Digital Fineprint is underinsurance for small businesses.
-The solutions we have created help educate SME customers on their digital and non-digital risks, supporting insurers to preserve the livelihoods of millions of people worldwide.
+The AI-driven and big data tech solutions we have created help educate SME customers on their digital and non-digital risks, supporting insurers to preserve the livelihoods of millions of people worldwide.
 The actionable insights we drive from open data by using machine learning support the entire distribution process of commercial insurance.
 SMEs are the backbone of the UK (and world!) economy, and we are proud to be helping the insurance community to protect them.